This post is also available in: Korean

 - help North Korean refugees in other countries and in South Korea

-- work with international society and organizations to further the above goals
+- work with the international society and organizations to further the above goals

 Justice for North Korea started on May 23rd, 2007.
 From that day on we helped oppressed North Korean refugees in China by making their problem an international issue through 444 days of protesting, ending August 8th, 2008.
 We held our demonstration in front of Chinese, Japanese, American, and European embassies and consulates (of about 10 nations) in Korea and Europe to make known the Chinese government’s forcible repatriation of North Korean refugees.
 This problem has not yet been resolved.
 Together we are continually investigating, finding evidence, and striving to improve North Korea’s human rights situation.